-% of Section Y 3 MATERIALS Overall Level: 4 on Credits Predicted: 54% on to Overall Score: 3.90 points Assumptions made Evidence Required Overall Score Credits 13 of 24 Credits 69.03 Level All Levels Mat 1 Environmenta I Impact of Materials Mandatory Requirement: At least three of the five key building elements must achieve a Green Guide 2007 Rating of A+ to D. Tradable Credits: Points are awarded on a scale based on the Green Guide Rating of the specifications.
+% of Section Y 3 MATERIALS Overall Level: 4 on Credits Predicted: 50% on to Overall Score: 3.60 points Assumptions made Evidence Required Overall Score Credits 12 of 24 Credits 70.67 Level All Levels Mat 1 Environmenta I Impact of Materials Mandatory Requirement: At least three of the five key building elements must achieve a Green Guide 2007 Rating of A+ to D. Tradable Credits: Points are awarded on a scale based on the Green Guide Rating of the specifications.
 The Code Materials Calculator can be used to predict a potential score.
 Enter the predicted score Will the mandatory requirement be met?
 What is the predicted number of credits?
-The mandatory requirements must be met.
-It is assumed that the development will achieve the following ratings based on current construction assumptions: Ground floor &amp; Upper Floors: D/A (Concrete ground; timber upper) Roof: A+ (timber joists with green roof) External walls: A+ (brick on insulated timber frame) Internal walls: A (Plastered aircrete blockwork) Windows: D (composite or aluminium) Drawings or specification text detailing: • Location and area of each of the key building elements • Details of the materials used within the elements 9 of 15 Credits All Levels Mat 2 Responsible Sourcing of Materials - Basic Building Elements Credits are awarded where materials used in the key building elements are responsibly sourced.
+8 The mandatory requirements must be met.
+The materials are yet to be decided and the following assumptions have been made on the premise that the structure will largely comprise concrete: Ground floor & Upper Floors: C Roof: C External walls: A Internal walls: A Windows: A (timber) Drawings or specification text detailing: • Location and area of each of the key building elements • Details of the materials used within the elements 8 of 15 Credits All Levels Mat 2 Responsible Sourcing of Materials - Basic Building Elements Credits are awarded where materials used in the key building elements are responsibly sourced.
 The Code Materials Calculator can be used to predict a potential score.
 Predicted Score What is the predicted number of credits?
 3 Compliant EMS schemes are EMAS, ISO:14001 & BES 6001:2008 Use of FSC (or equivalent) certified timber and EMS certified brick and concrete has been assumed Drawings or specification text detailing: • The location of key building elements and materials specified • Details of the materials specified 3 of 6 Credits - Mat 3 Responsible Sourcing of Materials - Finishing Elements Credits are awarded where materials used in the finishing elements are responsibly sourced.
 The Code Materials Calculator can be used to predict a potential score.
 Predicted Score What is the predicted number of credits?
-Use of FSC certified timber products for at least the skirting and banisters has been assumed Drawings or specification text detailing: • The location of finishing elements and materials specified • Details of the materials specified 1 of 3 Credits -
+Use of FSC certified timber products for as many finishing elements as possible is assumed.
+Drawings or specification text detailing: • The location of finishing elements and materials specified • Details of the materials specified 1 of 3 Credits -

-CATEGORY 4 SURFACE WATER RUN-OFFOverall Level: 4% of Section Credits Predicted:50%Contribution to Overall Score:1.10 points Assumptions made Evidence Required Overall Score Credits 2 of 4 Credits 69.03 Level All Levels Sur 1 Mandatory Requirement: Peak run-off rates and annual run-off Reduction of Surface Water Run-off for the site.
-Tradable Credits: Where rainwater holding facilities / SUDs are used to provide attenuation of water run-off for Provide the following information Will the mandatory requirement be met?
-Select the Appropriate option No SUDS or default case compliance Ocde compliant SUDS systems Non Code compliant SUDS systems Site discharges rainwater directly to a tidal estuary or the sea The mandatory requirement must be met.
-It is currently assumed that code compliant SUDS will be incorporated, through the specification of a green roof and permeable surfacing.
+CATEGORY 4 SURFACE WATER RUN-OFFOverall Level: 4% of Section Credits Predicted:100%Contribution to Overall Score:2.20 points Assumptions made Evidence Required Overall Score Credits 4 of 4 Credits 70.67 Level All Levels Sur 1 Mandatory Requirement: Peak run-off rates and annual run-off volumes post development must not exceed the previous conditions for the site.
+Tradable Credits: Where rainwater holding facilities / SUDs are used to provide attenuation of water run-off for Provide the following information The mandatory requirement must be met.
+It is currently assumed that code compliant SUDS will not be incorporated.
 Mandatory requirement: Confirmation of the appointment of an appropriate consultant to carry out the calculations and provide design criteria for all relevant elements.
 Copy of the consultants report & any accompanying drawings/specifications for installed systems.
-0 of 2 Credits All Levels
+2 of 2 Credits All Levels